 I've produced articles for different Brazilian and German media on a variety of topics.
-I am also native in the digital world and produce content and plan strategies for social media.
+I produce different typs of content and plan marketing strategies for social media.

 Article for the Trenntmagazin, a magazine from the Berliner Stadtreinigung (BSR), on the theater group and their project "Müll & the Gang".
 The group goes around the city of Berlin dressed as garbageman and approach passants to raise awareness to topics as littering and waste avoidance.